Complex Numbers

 Interactive Complex Plane (Argand Diagram)

 Complex numbers can be plotted on a 2D plane where the x-axis is real and the y-axis is imaginary.
-Explore the polar representation (magnitude and angle) of a complex number.
+Explore the polar representation (magnitude and angle) of a complex number using the simulation below.

 Polar Form and Euler's Formula